Thomas-GeDaD/openplotter-MCS/README.md

 ## openplotter-MCS

-This is a App for Openplotter 2.0 and higher to use with a GeDaD MarineControlServer
+This is a App for Openplotter 2.0 and higher to use with a GeDaD MarineControlServer Hardware

-At the Moment the App is only for development

 ### Installing

 #### For production

 Install [openplotter-settings](https://github.com/openplotter/openplotter-settings).
+Then you can Install via Openplotter Settings APP

 #### For development